-Full Schedule and More Under ‘Helpful Info’
+Full Schedule and More Under ‘Helpful Info’ — Coming Soon

-Meet the NAFF17 Lineup!
+Meet the NAFF18 Lineup!

 The Northern Appalachian Folk Festival continues a tradition of bringing great live performances to Downtown Indiana —free!

 Guided by a folk-roots aesthetic, the NAFF lineup celebrates blues, country, Americana, and other influences on contemporary music

 Acts on the NAFF bill range from rising local and regional talent to national recording artists.
 NAFF headliners have included Slim Jim Phantom (2017), Dar Williams (2017), Commander Cody (2017), Southern Culture on the Skids (2016), Rusted Root (2015), Joe Grushecky along with his Houserockers (2014), and prominent folk figure Si Kahn (2013).